wavefrontHQ/docs/pages/doc/proxies_histograms.md

 One approach to dealing with high frequency data is to calculate an aggregate statistic, such as a percentile, at each source and send only that data.
 The problem with this approach is that performing an aggregate of a percentile (such as P95s from a variety of sources) does not yield a valid percentile.

-A Wavefront [histogram](https://en.wikipedia.org/wiki/Histogram) is a distribution of metrics collected and computed by the Wavefront proxy.
-In addition to storing histogram data, Wavefront provides language features that can be used to query histogram data from multiple sources and calculate percentiles.
-These calculated percentiles are then available as new time series that can be used in Wavefront Query Language queries.
+A Wavefront [histogram](https://en.wikipedia.org/wiki/Histogram) is a distribution of metrics collected and computed by the Wavefront proxy or sent by to you to the proxy.
+In addition to storing histogram data, Wavefront provides language features that can be used to query histogram data from multiple sources and calculate statistics.
+These calculated statistics are then available as new time series that can be used in Wavefront Query Language queries.

 ## Wavefront Histogram Distributions